rohansinghwow/instruments-table/README.md

 - Used as a global state for the app .
 - It's a Zustand Store
 - Async and events are handled there .
+- Most of the logic are declared here .
+- This contains state and methods that changes the state values throughout the application .

 ### Search.jsx